 More importantly, it is equally apparent that retroactivity would violate both the Contracts Clause and the Takings Clause of the U.S. Constitution, as well as the counterparts to those provisions that are contained in the Declaration of Rights in the California State Constitution.
 The Commission continually refused to hold hearings on the myriad issues of fact raised by direct access suspension.
 The Wood ACR seeks to also act on the issues it raises without the benefit of hearings.
 These denials frustrate parties who wish to fully and freely debate the issues surrounding direct access suspension and raise significant due process issues.

 Finally, from a policy perspective, the denial of customer choice is a dramatic reversal of the fundamental economic trends in this country over the past thirty years.
 The country has moved towards greater customer choice and more economic freedom.
 The suspension Decision, and now the Wood ACR, would have us instead believe that customer choice is harmful and that the State of California can do a better job of making purchase decisions than can the collective wisdom of millions of different electricity consumers in the State.
 The State’s logic is flawed; its paternalistic attitude is insulting.
 One has to ask, can anyone at the Commission honestly argue that it is better for customers to be forced to pay the State’s high prices for the next ten years rather than to have the opportunity to make their own economic decisions?
-The Wood ACR is simply part of a wide-scale CYA effort on the part of the State to obfuscate and deflect blame for the myriad poor policy decisions that have been made by the current administration.
+The Wood ACR is simply part of a wide-scale effort on the part of the State to obfuscate and deflect blame for the myriad poor policy decisions that have been made by the current administration.

 Suspending direct access retroactively will lead to multitudinous contract disputes and place administrative burdens on utilities.
 Moreover, retroactive suspension will result in placing an even larger burden on the State to procure power, which is illogical and counter-intuitive to the expressed goals of the Draft Decision.
 Finally, the Joint Parties note that the DWR has recently indicated that its revenue requirements have decreased, meaning that bundled ratepayers will face less costs as a result of customers opting for direct access.
 The question of whether DWR’s revenue requirement has been positively or negatively affected by the expansion of the direct access market is therefore a matter of factual dispute that also requires hearings in order to examine more closely and reach reasoned and rational conclusions.